Luizmontagner/Atlas-Gym/README.md

 #### **Expectations**

-- When clicking on links (like social media), I expect the page to open in a seperate browser.
+- When clicking on links, I expect the page to open in a seperate browser.
 - I expect that the navigation links work properly so that is takes me wherever I want to go.
 - Clear info about location.
 - Website is in line with the customer's journey.